moritzheiber/laptop-provisioning/README.md

 # Laptop Provisioning [![Build Status](https://travis-ci.org/moritzheiber/laptop-provisioning.svg?branch=master)](https://travis-ci.org/moritzheiber/laptop-provisioning)

-This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Ubuntu Bionic Beaver).
+This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Regolith 1.4).

 Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://mastodon.social/@moritzheiber) or submit a PR.
 Thanks!

-_Note: Prior to using MItamae recipes this repository contained a set of Ansible playbooks.
+_Note: Prior to using mitamae recipes this repository contained a set of Ansible playbooks.
 They are archived in the `ansible` branch._

 ## Prerequisites